Qase/Base-ios/Readme.md

 ## QuantiBase

 Base-ios repository consists of useful extensions, general classes and protocols that we gather and use while working on our projects.
-The main goal is to create a central point of such snippets that can be reused within other projects.
+The main goal is to create a central point of such snippets that can be reused across various projects.
 We constantly review and enrich the repository aiming to reach maximum reusability.
-We take full advantage of functional programming with reactive layer within our projects.
+We take full advantage of functional programming with reactive layer.
 For that purpose we use external libraries and thus QuantiBase will require following:
 - **Overture** (https://github.com/pointfreeco/swift-overture)
   A library providing helpful generic functions that enhance functional programming approach.
 - **RxSwift** (https://github.com/ReactiveX/RxSwift.git)